lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/machine_learning.md

 * [PowerAI container](https://hub.docker.com/r/ibmcom/powerai/):
   Official Docker container with TensorFlow, PyTorch and many other packages.

+!!! note
-Note: You could find other versions of software in the container on the "tag" tab on the docker web page of the container.
+    You could find other versions of software in the container on the "tag" tab on the docker web page of the container.

 In the following example, we build a Singularity container with TensorFlow from the DockerHub and start it: